DiveGearAdvice.comUpdated April 2026

 Redundancy Strategy

-Most UK technical divers carry backup computers.
+Most technical divers carry backup computers.
 If primary fails, backup continues tracking.
 This is safer than reverting to tables mid-dive.

 When Tables Apply